bam-walkthroughs/angular-decoupled-view/README.md

 				list.js
 				list-service.js
 				list-item-directive.js
+#### In terminal you can use the following command from your project root directory
+`mkdir components && cd components && touch list.js list-service.js list-item-directive.js`
 		(1.5) under the components folder make folder login -make files
 				login.js
 				login-service.js
 				login-item-directive.js
+#### In terminal you can use the following command
+`mkdir login && cd login && touch login.js login-service.js login-item-directive.js && cd ..`

 (1.6) under the components folder make folder signup
 	-make files
 		signup.js
     	  	signup-service.js
     		signup-item-directive.js
+#### In terminal you can use the following command
+`mkdir signup && cd signip && touch signup.js signup-service.js signup-item-directive.js && cd ..`

 	(1.7)make folder controllers under root folder
 		-make file
 			list-controller.js
+#### In terminal you can use the following command from your project root directory
+`mkdir controllers && cd controllers && touch list-controller.js`
 	(1.8)make folder css under root folder
 		-make file
 			style.css
+#### In terminal you can use the following command from your project root directory
+`mkdir css && cd css && touch style.css`
 	(1.9) make folder js under root folder
 		-make file
 			app.js
+#### In terminal you can use the following command from your project root directory
+`mkdir js && js css && touch app.js`
 	(1.10) make folder templates
 		-make file
 			home.html